Japanese pop culture in the United States: History

 A subculture began to grow around the United States revolving around people who identified with the social identity “Anime fan.”
 The strong imagined community built by the fandom since the earliest days was both the backbone and reason for the subculture's growth.
 Today, early 2000s anime shows like Pokémon have become almost universally recognized media in the United States.

-This love for anime in the United States has even brought out well known movie stars to produce and star (their voice) in these series.
-Michael B. Jordan, from Black Panther & Creed fame, is starring in his own series and producing the series gen:LOCK.
-This has helped the genre to grow more and this has helped sales and influence many creators.
-Anime which is a type of Japanese art is used by some American teachers to teach Japanese culture in classrooms.
-It draws student interest and increases their contribution to the course as it is an entertaining form of learning.
-Many already have great interest in the popular culture of anime mainly due to the popularity of some such as Pokémon, making its use as a teaching tool very effective.
-Students new to it are equally intrigued by this style of learning and generally adapt with minimum difficulty.
-They get to learn not just the culture of Japan to satisfy the course syllabus through anime short videos but also get to know how anime is created.
+The intrigue for anime in the United States has brought out celebrities to produce and star their voice in these series.
+For example, Michael B. Jordan, known for Black Panther & Creed, is starring in his own series and is producing the series Gen:Lock.
+This has helped the genre to grow and become more fruitful in sales.

+Anime is now used by some American teachers to teach Japanese culture in classrooms.
+It draws student interest and may increase their contribution to the course.
+Many already had great interest in the art, mainly due to the popularity of Pokémon, making its use as a teaching tool very effective for them.
+Students who were not previously interested express curiosity towards this style of learning, and generally adapt with minimum difficulty.